rauhul/swift-org-website/_posts/2024-02-27-byte-sized-swift-tiny-games-playdate.md

 Thanks for diving into the bring-up journey with me.
 From refining the Swift Playdate API to tackling issues involving calling conventions, CPU configurations, and memory layout disparities, there was no shortage of challenges.

-However, with the issues now resolved, creating a game in Swift for the Playdate is a streamlined process.
+However, with the issues now resolved, creating a Playdate game in Swift is a streamlined process.
 Just run `make` and enjoy a development experience with Swift that is both expressive _and_ performant.

 You can find all the code examples mentioned in this post in the [swift-playdate-examples](https://github.com/apple/swift-playdate-examples) repository with accompanying "Getting Started" documentation.